Cancer type

 • Drinking very hot liquids on a regular basis

-Barrett’s esophagus is a known risk factor of esophageal cancer (adenocarcinomas), and by identifying and treating it early, esophageal cancer can be prevented.
+Barrett’s esophagus and heartburn are known risk factors of esophageal cancer (adenocarcinomas).
+By identifying and treating these conditions early, esophageal cancer risk can be reduced.

 As with every cancer, there are steps you can take to adopt a healthy lifestyle and reduce your overall cancer risk, such as maintaining a healthy weight, not smoking, and limiting or eliminating alcohol.